abigailkerr/thompsondocs/docs/source/PACKMOL.rst

 .. note::

 	The number of angle coefficient types is not for every angle present in the system, but for every angle type.
 For example, an angle which contains the same force coefficient and angle for two different C-N-H angles will be considered the same type.
-See the :ref:`Examples section <Examples>` for details on angle types.
+See the :ref:`examples section <Examples>` for details on angle types.

 6. Create a ``molecule.dihedralcoeffs`` file with the following contents::